Skip to content

 Segment

-Google Tag Manager — Google Tag Manager is a tag management system that allows you to quickly and easily implement tracking codes and pixels.
-It helps manage tags used for tracking and marketing optimization from one UI w
+Google Tag Manager: Google Tag Manager is a tag management system that allows you to quickly and easily implement tracking codes and pixels.
+It helps manage tags used for tracking and marketing optimization from one UI without editing code.

-Segment — Segment is a customer data platform (CDP) that collects, stores and connects first-party data to help companies better understand their customers.
-It consolidates customer data from various sources, a
+Segment: Segment is a customer data platform (CDP) that collects, stores and connects first-party data to help companies better understand their customers.
+It consolidates customer data from various sources, analyzes it and enables activation for marketing and personalization across channels.

 Feature Google Tag Manager Segment